Overseas Highway FL

 Overseas Highway, Florida Keys, USA

 If you are near Naples, Fort Myers or anywhere on that side of the state, you will first need to travel to Miami or Fort Lauderdale before making your way to the Keys.

 Originally built as a rail line in the early 1900’s.
 After being badly damaged by a hurricane in 1935, the route was converted to a road in 1942.

 Driving to Florida Keys, USA

 The road is straight forward and you really can’t get lost.
 If you drive from Fort Lauderdale, you will pass Hollywood and then Miami.

-If you are travelling with children and they seem to need a run around, make sure you do so now because you will probably be anxious to slip into your swimsuit, hit the beach and enjoy some much needed rest and relaxation.
+If you are traveling with children and they seem to need a run around, make sure you do so now because you will probably be anxious to slip into your swimsuit, hit the beach and enjoy some much needed rest and relaxation.

 Nature conservation is also big in the Keys with facilities like the Crocodile Lake National Wildlife Refuge, the National Key Deer Refuge and many more.

-Once you reach Key West, you will fall in love with the festive atmosphere.
-Over St Patrick’s and other big celebrations, Key West is simply buzzing with life.
+During St Patrick’s and other big celebrations, Key West is simply buzzing with life.
 There is music everywhere, the people are friendly and you may never want to leave!

 Interesting sights in Key West itself include Mile 0, the Southernmost Point of Continental USA and the U.S.